giantswarm/rfc/multi-tenancy-observability/README.md

 We currently need those 2 tools because:
 1. Promtail cannot get kubernetes events
-2. Grafana Agent is going through quite a big rewrite in it's configuration and all features we needed were not supported when we deployed it
+2. Grafana Agent is going through quite a big rewrite in its configuration and all features we needed were not supported when we deployed it

 Here is what the flow looks like:
 1. The logging-operator creates a `password` for the cluster's logging agents to be able to send logs to Loki and configures them (actual configuration of what to scrape and so on) via an extra-config.